Jammy2211/PyAutoGalaxy/docs/overview/overview_3_modeling.rst

 In this example we therefore fit a model where:

- - The galaxy's bulge is a parametric `EllSersic` bulge [7 parameters].
+ - The galaxy's bulge is a parametric `Sersic` bulge [7 parameters].
- - The galaxy's disk is a parametric `EllExponential` disk [6 parameters].
+ - The galaxy's disk is a parametric `Exponential` disk [6 parameters].

 The redshifts of the galaxy (z=0.5) is fixed.